 Antiviruses for MSP: How to Choose?

-There are several critical factors to weigh when selecting an antivirus tool for MSPs:
+There are several critical factors to weigh when selecting the best MSP antivirus:

 - The anti-virus solution has to offer flexible payments.
 You must be able to bill your customers on a monthly basis and charge them only for actual usage, without having to buy a full annual subscription.
 Managing a large set of annual licenses is a complex task and poor use of MSPs' time.